OBOFoundry/OBOFoundry.github.io/ontology/emapa.md

 ## BACKGROUND

-The ontology of mouse developmental anatomy was originally developed by Jonathan Bard and his colleagues as part of the Edinburgh Mouse Atlas Project (EMAP) in order to provide a structured controlled vocabulary of stage-specific anatomical structures for the developing laboratory mouse.[1]
+The ontology of mouse developmental anatomy was originally developed by Jonathan Bard and his colleagues as part of the Edinburgh Mouse Atlas Project (EMAP) in order to provide a structured controlled vocabulary of stage-specific anatomical structures for the developing laboratory mouse.
+(Bard *et al.*, 1998)

 Initial versions listed anatomical entities for each developmental stage (Theiler Stages 1 through 26) separately.
 Stage-specific instances were presented as uniparental hierarchies organized solely using part-of relationships (i.e. as a strict partonomy).
 An ‘abstract’ (i.e. non-stage-specific) representation of the mouse developmental anatomy ontology was subsequently developed.

 The mouse developmental anatomy ontology has been substantially extended and refined over many years in a collaborative effort between EMAP and the Gene Expression Database (GXD) project (www.informatics.jax.org/expression.shtml), part of the Mouse Genome Informatics (MGI) resource at The Jackson Laboratory.
 The ontology continues to be maintained and expanded by GXD.

-Overviews of the evolution and current status of the mouse anatomy ontologies, including some of the rationale for ontology content augmentation, restructuring of hierarchies, and other enhancements have been presented in various publications.[2,3,4]
+Overviews of the evolution and current status of the mouse anatomy ontologies, including some of the rationale for ontology content augmentation, restructuring of hierarchies, and other enhancements have been presented in various publications.
+(Hayamizu *et al.*, 2013; Hayamizu *et al.*, 2015; Hayamizu *et al.*, 2016)

 ## SUMMARY